tfatykhov/WinkRedNode/Flows/Bluemix/README.md

 update bluemix-settings.json and add following line to functionGlobalContext:<br>
 <b>,InitialStateKey:"your initial state api key"</b>

-do not forget to put comma unless it is last line in that section to the  functionGlobalContext section update winkCore flow from github. your activity should flow to initial State website
+update winkCore flow from github. your activity should flow to initial State website